It’s all about timing. Here’s some insight into how and why flight prices fluctuate — so you can lock in the cheapest fares for your next trip.

 Airlines understand that different travellers have different priorities.
 A family planning a summer vacation in advance is more likely to hunt for bargains, while a business traveller needing a last-minute flight is often willing to pay a premium for convenience.

-There are many ways in which airlines can gather this information and use it to their advantage, including:
+Basically, airlines use various tools to gather this information and use it to their advantage, including:

-Analysing data: Airlines use sophisticated algorithms to track booking patterns, predict demand, and identify peak travel times.
-High demand and peak travel times result in increased flight prices.
+Analyzing user data: Airlines use sophisticated algorithms to track booking patterns, predict demand, and identify peak travel times.
+This is why high demand and peak travel times often result in increased flight prices.

-Adjusting prices dynamically: Those cheap fares you see months in advance?
+Dynamic pricing software: Those cheap fares you see months in advance?
 They're designed to entice early birds.
-As the flight date approaches and seats fill up, prices rise, especially for last-minute bookings.
+As the flight date approaches and seats fill up, prices rise, especially for last-minute bookings – this is known as dynamic pricing.

-Controlling seat inventory: Airlines carefully allocate seats between different fare classes (economy, business, etc.) to ensure they're maximising revenue from each flight.
+Controlling seat inventory: Airlines carefully allocate seats between different fare classes (economy, premium economy, business, etc.) to ensure they're maximizing revenue from each flight.

 How to use the flight pricing cycle to your advantage